c-rutter/imabc/README.md

     simulation before max\_iter is reached.
   - max\_iter - integer.
 The maximum number of iterations the code will attempt if N\_post is never reached.
   - N\_cov\_points - integer.
-The number of points needed to move from a independent assumption.
+The number of points needed to move from an independent covariance assumption.
   - sample\_inflate - numeric.
 When simulating results under certain
-    conditions, how much more sample should be simulated to make sure there are parameters within the appropriate bounds.
+    conditions, how much more should the sample be simulated to make sure there are parameters within the appropriate bounds.
 (See R/get\_B\_draws.R)
   - recalc\_centers - boolean.
-Should the centers be recalculated each iteration.
+Should the centers be recalculated in each iteration.
   - continue\_runs - boolean.
 FALSE is the only valid option for now.
+    (**FIX**)
   - verbose - boolean.
-Should various information be printed while the algorithm is running.
+Should verbose information be printed while the algorithm is running.

 ### priors